Sustainability

 Law violations, legal restraints

-• Establishment of a compliance code & education of all executives and employees
+• Establishment of a compliance code and education of all executives and employees

 • Legal compliance status checks and other verifications of relevant regulations